CumulusNetworks/docs/content/guides/nvidia-air/Pre-Built-Demos.md

 Three demos are available in the Air simulation:

-1. NVIDIA Cumulus in the Cloud
+1. Cumulus in the Cloud
-2. SONiC Spines
+2. Cumulus and SONiC in the Cloud
-3. SONiC Demo
+3. SONiC in the Cloud

 All three demos are built on top of the NVIDIA Cumulus Linux {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle/cldemo2" text=" reference topology">}}.